rickyjanuari/rickyjanuari.github.io/newsletter/2019/08/25/coffee-and-code-05.md

 date: "2019-08-25T08:00:00.000Z"
 ---

-Welcome to Coffee and Code with me, Dan Vega.
+Welcome to Coffee and Code with me, Ricky Januari.
 This newsletter is a little insight into what I was up to this week, things I found interesting and anything on my radar for the upcoming week.
 If you don't already have a cup of coffee grab one now and let's get to it.

 ## Previous Week